lxgr-linux/pokete/wiki.md

 - Evolves to [Mothor](#mothor) at level 30

 #### Rollator
-A big chunk of stone and dirt, that roles around.
+A big chunk of stone and dirt that rolls around.

 ```
    _____